Hadrian's Wall & Northumberland Preview

 Bonnie Prince Charlie

-The story of Bonnie Prince Charlie and the Romans may be separated by centuries, but they are intriguingly linked through the historic landscape around Brampton.
+The story of Bonnie Prince Charlie and the Romans may be separated by centuries, but they are linked through the historic landscape around Brampton.
 In 1745, during the Jacobite Rising, Prince Charles Edward Stuart marched south with his army, aiming to reclaim the British throne.
 As he approached Carlisle, a city steeped in Roman history, the echoes of the ancient empire still lingered in its walls and roads.

 Brampton became a key moment in this story.
 It is said that while staying there, Bonnie Prince Charlie was presented with the keys to Carlisle Castle, a symbolic gesture of surrender that opened the way for his forces to take the city.
 This moment tied the quiet market town directly to one of the most dramatic episodes in British history.

 Carlisle itself had been a significant Roman stronghold, guarding the western end of Hadrian's Wall.
 Nearly 1,600 years later, it again stood as a strategic prize.
-The link between Brampton and Carlisle in 1745 reminds us how layers of history overlap, where Roman frontiers, medieval castles, and Jacobite ambitions all meet, anchored by a small Cumbrian town at the heart of it all.

 Lanercost Priory

-Today, the restored nave serves as the parish church, carefully revived in the 18th century, while the monastic quarters remain more fragmentary.
-The south transept stands as one of the best-preserved original sections, with its broad Norman buttresses and round-arched doorway dating from around 1175–1180.
+Today, the restored nave serves as the parish church, carefully revived in the 18th century.
+While the monastic quarters remain more fragmentary, the south transept stands as one of the best-preserved original sections, with its broad Norman buttresses and round-arched doorway dating from around 1175–1180.
 Inside, traces of monastic life remain, including an upper doorway once linked to the dormitory.

 Hare Hill